doodymartin/jjProj/README.md

  - **mvn clean install**

-Junit test faiures will cause the build to fail and stop.
+JUnit test failures will cause the build to fail and stop.

 -------------------------------------
 Running ATM Machine from command line